mverleg/gongzuo/flex_size_int/storage_format.rst

 Unsigned
 -------------------------------

 Unsigned integers are stored the same way, except that the sign bit is used for data.
+There is no invalid value.

 Examples
 -------------------------------